Maternal and Child Health Consortium Meeting

 Several UK Institutions are supporting the Department of Obstetrics at MakCHS / Mulago to establish a Fellowship in Maternal Foetal Medicine.
 UUKHA organised planning meetings between University College London, London School of Hygiene & Tropical Medicine, Mulago and Makerere.
 The Alliance is continuously making follow up on Targets set by respective institutions.

-Wellcome Trust/ Makerere
+Welcome Trust/ Makerere

 The Alliance further supported Linkage to obstetricians in Mulago & Makerere involved in TXA work for a needs assessment.

-The Alliance also supported Mulago/ MakCHS to draft a proposal on the Implementation of the TXA project and made follow up with Wellcome Trust for review of the Proposal as well as discussions with MSD for Mothers to jointly co-fund the scaling out of Heat Stable Carbetocin in Uganda.
+The Alliance also supported Mulago/ MakCHS to draft a proposal on the Implementation of the TXA project and made follow up with Welcome Trust for review of the Proposal as well as discussions with MSD for Mothers to jointly co-fund the scaling out of Heat Stable Carbetocin in Uganda.

 Born on the Edge